learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Since you can validate and verify any token, you could leverage the mechanism in your Data Store component to authenticate and authorise requests!

-Let's have a look at how you could include the above logic in your apps.
+Let's have a look at how you could include the above logic in your apps using the [Kubernetes Go client.](https://github.com/kubernetes/client-go)

 ## Implementation of the services